Photo: © Olivier Favre

 He started his career as a reporter, first with his hometown newspaper, the South Wales Echo, and then with the London Evening News.
 Subsequently, he worked for a small London publishing house, Everest Books, eventually becoming the deputy managing director.

 In 1989, Ken’s epic novel about the building of a medieval cathedral, The Pillars of the Earth, was published.
 It reached number one on bestseller lists everywhere and was turned into a major television series produced by Ridley Scott, which aired in 2010.
-The next book in the Kingsbridge series, World Without End, the sequel to The Pillars of the Earth, proved equally popular when it was published in 2007.
-The Kingsbridge series has sold 38 million copies worldwide.
+World Without End, the sequel to The Pillars of the Earth, proved equally popular when it was published in 2007.

 Ken, who loves music almost as much as he loves books, is an enthusiastic bass guitar player in two bands.
 He lives in Stevenage, Hertfordshire, England, with his wife, Barbara, the former Labour member of Parliament for Stevenage.
 Between them they have five children, six grandchildren, and three Labradors.